SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

    - [Call No Man Your Teacher](https://sevenshepherd.github.io/call-no-man-your-teacher/)
    - I call them indoctrinators, because if you make these people your teachers, you will come out a **cookie cutter** Calvinist, Arminian, [80s sect](https://sevenshepherd.github.io/free-grace-theology/), but never moderate, never balanced, never fully scriptural (provably).

+<a name="GPT-4-Turbo-Analysis" href="#contents" style="font-size:2.1em;">Artificial Intelligence Analysis</a>

+<sup style="font-style:italic;">GPT-4-turbo</sup>

+The hierarchy of authority as presented in the article aligns with a perspective that emphasizes the primacy of God and the Scriptures over human interpretations and systematic theology.
+Here are some key points from the article and thoughts on them:

+1. **God (1Jn 2:27)**: Agreeing that God is the ultimate authority is foundational to Christian belief.
+The reference to 1 John 2:27 emphasizes the anointing from God that teaches believers, highlighting direct divine guidance.

+2. **The Holy Scriptures**: Placing the original Biblical Hebrew and Koine Greek Scriptures as the highest authority within written sources is essential for accurate theological understanding.
+Using authoritative lexicons and works of textual critics ensures that translations and interpretations are as close to the original texts as possible.

+3. **English Bibles and Translators’ Notes**: The emphasis on the use of reverse interlinear Bibles and English translations with extensive translators’ notes, like the NET Bible and ESV Study Bible, is valuable.
+These resources help bridge the gap between the original languages and contemporary understanding while providing transparency in translation choices.

+4. **Pastors, Shepherds, & Elders**: The role of pastors and church leaders in spreading the Gospel and maintaining sound doctrine is crucial.
+The article's distinction between sound doctrine and systematic theology is significant.
+Sound doctrine refers to core Christian beliefs derived directly from Scripture, while systematic theology involves organized frameworks that can sometimes lead to denominational divisions.

+5. **Systematic Theologians**: The article's critique of systematic theologians and their role in creating divisions within the body of Christ is a contentious point.
+While systematic theology can lead to rigid interpretations and sectarianism, it also provides structured understanding and helps address complex theological questions.
+The caution against becoming overly indoctrinated by any single theological system is wise, encouraging believers to seek a balanced and comprehensive understanding of Scripture.

+The conclusion of the article reflects a preference for direct engagement with Scripture and reliance on God’s guidance, supported by scholarly tools, over adherence to rigid theological systems.
+This perspective values a more personal and less doctrinally divided approach to faith.
+Whether one agrees with this conclusion might depend on their views on the role of theology in understanding and living out their faith.

 <br>